 Here are some of my recommendations for where to eat if you are a first time visitor to Chicago.

-Deep dish pizza – The best restaurants for deep dish pizza in downtown Chicago include Lou Malnati’s and Giordano’s but they are very busy especially on weekends and in the summer so expect long lines during peak hours- so long you will see people waiting outside.
+Deep dish pizza – The best restaurants for deep dish pizza in downtown Chicago include Lou Malnati’s and Giordano’s but they are very busy especially on weekends and in the summer so expect long lines during peak hours – so long you will see people waiting outside on the sidewalk.
 Many locals love Pequods in Lincoln Park which is said to have the best deep dish pizza in Chicago.

 Chicago-style hot dog – Grab a Chicago-style hot dog for lunch (remember, no ketchup allowed).
-One of my favorite understated spots to grab a hot dog is Downtown Dogs, located a few steps away from the John Hancock and Michigan Avenue.
-Portillos is another great choice.
+Portillos is a popular spot.